Welcome to the Movement

 Marsha L. White, Member of the Endorsement Team

 Marsha L. White has worked in the social services field for over 18 years.
-In her current role as a Financial and housing instructor with Easterseals Serving Greater Cincinnati, Marsha assists Veterans, low-moderate income families and individuals with locating rental housing, credit counseling, budgeting, pre-home buyer, and pre-rental counseling.
+In her current role with Over the Rhine Community Housing, Marsha assists Veterans, low-moderate income families and individuals with locating rental housing, credit counseling, budgeting, pre-home buyer, and pre-rental counseling.
 Marsha is also a member of various committees such as The Affordable Housing Advocates, and The Cincinnati Action for Housing Now committee.

 Joele Newman, Community Activist